jstimpfle/language/DESIGN.md

 const char *find_first_nonwhite_const(const char *string, int length);
 ```

+It's clearly not a good thing to be required to define two interface for a
-We can circumvent the problem in this particular instance by returning an
+single thing.
+We can work around the problem in this particular instance by
-integer offset instead of a pointer:
+returning an integer offset instead of a pointer:

 ```c
 int find_first_nonwhite(const char *string, int length);